oVirt/ovirt-site/source/feature/vm-icons.html.md

 Hence the functionality can't be fully implemented for all supported browsers.
 Proposed solution:

 *   Limit the icon size to 24kB.
 It should be ok for jpg, gif and 'iconic' graphic in png.
 It can sometimes cause problem for 'photographic' png.
 This restriction allows to **display** VM Icons on all supported browsers.
+Canvas based automatic resize and png -> jpg conversion and be added to help mitigate size limit.
 *   Implement **editing** of VM Icons only for IE10+ and other browser using differed binding `replace-with` tag.
 Editing functionality (side tab in dialogs) wouldn't be visible in IE8 and IE9.
 *   Flash base polyfill can be later used for IE8 and IE9, e.g. [1](http://html5please.com/#file).